Skip to content

 Visit a CenterBest Equipment, No CommitmentVaries (often full-spectrum)Professional-grade$30-50/sessionN/A

-What a Chemist Looks For (That Most Reviews Skip)
+What Does a Chemist Look For That Most Reviews Skip?

 Before I rank anything, here's my evaluation framework.
 These are the five things that actually matter, in order: